sthaid/proj_jpeg_merge/README.md

 # OVERVIEW

-This program combines multiple jpeg files into a single png file.
+This program combines multiple jpeg and png files into a single png file.

 Sample out.png is included.

 This program does the following:
-- reads the jpeg files using libjpeg-turbo
+- reads the jpeg and png files
-- displays the jpegs files using SDL2
+- displays each of the images
-- creates a screenshot of the display using libpng
+- read the display pixels and create output png file

-# FUTURE ENHANCEMENTS
+# POSSIBLE FUTURE ENHANCEMENTS

 Provide greater flexibility in the layout.